Gudrun Ensslin: Early life and education

+Career

 In 1965, Gudrun's younger sister Johanna married Günter Maschke, then a revolutionary Marxist poet and member of the Situationist International group Subversive Aktion, which included Rudi Dutschke as a member.
 Maschke became later in life a leading conservative antidemocratic intellectual and commentator of the work of Carl Schmitt.
 Later that year, Gudrun and Bernward were engaged to be married.
 Both were active in the democratic left-wing, they had well-paid jobs working for the Social Democratic Party of Germany.
 The couple demonstrated together against new security laws, the Vietnam War, an Allied Powers arms show, and for the right to demonstrate.
 Vesper neglected his studies, read voraciously, and in 1966 published, with a group of friends, a serious and important series of pamphlets and paperbacks, the Voltaire Flugschriften.
-In May 1967, Ensslin gave birth to their son Felix Ensslin.
+In May 1967, Ensslin gave birth to their son Felix Ensslin (de).

 In July or August 1967, Ensslin met Andreas Baader and they soon began a love affair.
 Baader had come to Berlin in 1963, to escape ongoing troubles with the Munich justice system and also to avoid conscription.
 Baader, who drifted in and out of youth detention centers and prison soon became the man of Ensslin's life.
 In February 1968, Ensslin broke up with Vesper by phone, informing him that the relationship was already finished before Felix was born.
 An artifact from this time is an experimental film Ensslin participated in entitled Das Abonnement (The Subscription).